c-lombardi23/FOCAL/README.md

 1. **Prepare your data**:
    - Organize cleave images in a folder
-   - Create a CSV file with metadata (tension, angle, etc.)
+   - Create a CSV file with metadata (tension, angle, scribe diameter, misting, hackle, tearing)

 2. **Create a configuration file** (see [Configuration](#configuration) section)